anish6777/react-universal-flash/README.md

   );
 };
 ```
-# custom component using material-ui
+# Custom message component using material-ui
 We can create the message component using material-ui as below and pass it as a child to Flasher

 ## Message component